bloodorangeio/reggie/README.md

 ![](https://raw.githubusercontent.com/bloodorangeio/reggie/master/reggie.png)

-Reggie is a dead simple Go HTTP client designed to be used against [OCI Distribution](https://github.com/opencontainers/distribution-spec), built on top of the following libraries:
+Reggie is a dead simple Go HTTP client designed to be used against [OCI Distribution](https://github.com/opencontainers/distribution-spec), built on top of [Resty](https://github.com/go-resty/resty).

-- [go-resty/resty](https://github.com/go-resty/resty) - for user-friendly HTTP helper methods
-- [genuinetools/reg](https://github.com/genuinetools/reg) - for "Docker-style" auth support
+There is also support added for "Docker-style" auth.

 *Note: Authentication/authorization is not part of the distribution spec, but it has been implemented similarly across registry providers targeting the Docker client.*

 ## Getting Started